Academic Catalog 2024-2025

 • CSAC will provide a roster of applicants to PLNU.

-• GPS Student Financial Services will return the completed roster to CSAC.
+• Once the student accepts the GSTG offer, GPS One-Stop Student Financial Services will return the completed roster to CSAC.

-• CSAC will send the eligible GSTG applicant a letter of acknowledgment along with a Teaching Agreement (TA).
+• CSAC will send the eligible GSTG applicant a letter of acknowledgment along with their Service Agreement (SA).

 Repayment Requirements